 Territorial Highway Corridor Plan

 The Territorial Highway Corridor Plan (Plan) will address safety for all users of a particularly dangerous section of Territorial Highway.
-The Plan will focus on a 5.7 mile long section of the Highway that extends south from Gillespie Corners to Cottage Grove-Lorane Road.
-This section is narrow and windy, and in poor condition; is used by trucks, cars, bicyclists, and pedestrians; and is a key transportation link to rural communities and forest, farming, and winery businesses.
+The Plan will focus on a 5.7-mile long section of the Highway that extends south from Gillespie Corners to Cottage Grove-Lorane Road.
+This section is narrow and in poor condition.
+It is used by trucks, cars, bicyclists, and pedestrians.
+This is a key transportation link to rural communities and forest, farming, and winery businesses.
 The Plan will document the process of developing and selecting a preferred design alternative supported by the public.
 The Plan will also include preliminary designs for the preferred design alternative.